opeyemitechpro/my-projects/docs/terraform_projects/openvpn_access_server.md

         The `ovpn.tf` file manages the retrieval of the OpenVPN configuration file from the remote VPN server and donwloads it in the terraform working directory.
 The main purpose of this file is to ensure you get the OpenVPN client configuration file automatically downloaded to your local machine once it's ready on the server.

-        - It creates a null_resource that checks if the OpenVPN server instance has being created

-        - Sets a trigger that determines when the ip address of the instance changes.
-At that point, terraform can ssh into the machine using the generate private key to access the OVPN profile config file

-        - Using the remote-exec block, it waits until the OpenVPN config file is created on the server by polling every 20 seconds until the file exists

-        - Using the local-exec block, terrafom doownloads the *.ovpn config file from the server to your local machine using SCP and stores it in the terraform working directory

-        - It disables strict host checking for simplicity

-        - Using Cleanup local-exec provisioner, sets a trigger to destroy the locally saved *.ovpn file when the infrastructure is destroyed

         Here’s a breakdown of each section of this file: